Arizona State University

 • Design the course with opportunities for the instructor to regularly interact with students.

-• Create opportunities for students to interact (forums, blogs, sharing boards).
+• Create opportunities for students to interact (discussions, collaborative work spaces, etc.)

 • Allow students to discuss questions or practice problems in real time by using a web conferencing tool.